 The John Price Wetherhill Medal (with Lynn Conway), presented by the Board of Managers of The Franklin Institute, “In consideration of the major impact of their method of obtaining silicon chips in small quantities at reasonable cost.”

-Harold Pender Award, presented by The Faculty of the Moore School of Engineering, University of Pennsylvania, “For his insight into the potential of VLSI, for his development of CAD techniques for VLSI technology, for his co-authoring of the most respected VLSI textbook to date, and for his contributions to the state-of-the-art of this field.”
+Harold Pender Award (with Lynn Conway), presented by The Faculty of the Moore School of Engineering, University of Pennsylvania, “For his insight into the potential of VLSI, for his development of CAD techniques for VLSI technology, for his co-authoring of the most respected VLSI textbook to date, and for his contributions to the state-of-the-art of this field.”

 IEEE Centennial Medal, presented by The Institute of Electrical and Electronics Engineers, “For extraordinary achievement.”